 The third criteria to fulfil is to obtain an export licence from the Office of Drug Control (ODC) under the Customs (Prohibited Exports) Regulations 1958.

 An export licence will only be granted if the cultivation/production/manufacture licence allows export and the exporter has the required state/territory government wholesale licence.
 In the case of the state/territory possession and wholesale licences it would be expected this would already be in place if the exporter was actively cultivating and manufacturing.

 For manufacturers who already have an ODC licence but now want to export they must apply for a variation to their licence through the ODC.
 A variation fee is payable.

 Once the export licence has been obtained, the exporter will need a permit from the ODC for every export of Medicinal Cannabis consignment planned.

 An important caveat to bear in mind is that export permission will not be given if the importing sovereign state does not allow these imports in the first place!

 3. How we can help:

 If you are confused by all the information presented but are interested in the manufacture of export of Medicinal Cannabis, PharmOut have a proven track record in helping Medicinal Cannabis manufacturers in obtaining ODC, TGA and export licenses.
-Contact us here for an obligation-free chat.
+Contact us contact us at one of our offices around the world for an obligation-free chat.

 *Note: “Flower” appears both as permitted and prohibited in the above blog.
 The distinction is that only flower manufactured under Annex 7 of the GMP code as a herbal medicine would be approved for export.